Posted 01.19.2023 by Josh Krakauer

 Who and what makes your audience laugh?

 Today more than ever, the comment IS the content.
-To leverage this trend, pay attention to popular and viral posts on Facebook, Twitter, and LinkedIn (ideally, catch them before they go super viral).
-Your snarky, relatable memes here has a high likelihood of earning free reach and significant distribution.
+To leverage this trend, pay attention to viral posts on Facebook, Twitter, and LinkedIn (ideally, catch them before they go super viral).
+Your snarky, relatable memes here have a high likelihood of earning free reach and significant distribution.

-B2C brands like Wendy’s know that best, and has amassed millions of engagements and earned impressions as a result.
+B2C brands like Wendy’s know that best, and have amassed millions of engagements and earned impressions as a result.

 *Dolphin noises* pic.twitter.com/AWi27iAoSa